Chemotherapy for melanoma

 Regional chemotherapy is a way of having chemotherapy just into one arm or leg, without the drugs circulating through the rest of your body.
 Doctors only use it if your melanoma has come back in an arm of leg very near to where it started (a local recurrence).

+A surgeon usually gives you regional chemotherapy and you have a general anaesthetic.
 If you have not had your lymph nodes removed before, the surgeon will remove them during the operation.
 This helps to reduce the risk of the melanoma spreading.
-There is information about removing lymph nodes on the page about treatment for medium stage melanoma.

 Regional chemotherapy treatment was first used 25 years ago.
 Clinical trials are still going on with new combinations of chemotherapy drugs and sometimes biological therapy.
 There are 2 types of regional chemotherapy for melanoma.
 They are

-Once the machine is connected you can have a high dose of chemotherapy or biological therapy into the blood circulated through that arm or leg without having any effect on the rest of the body.
+Once the machine is connected you can have a high dose of chemotherapy or biological therapy into the blood.
+This circulates through that arm or leg without having any effect on the rest of the body.
 After a short time, the surgeon reconnects the blood vessels and your blood circulation goes back to normal.

 Isolated limb perfusion is very similar to isolated limb infusion.
 But as well as giving chemotherapy or biological therapy into the blood going into the limb the machine also gives oxygen.
 Then you can have the treatment for a longer time.